bduffany/godemon/README.md

   `fsevents`) rather than polling for changes, so it doesn't use CPU resources when nothing is changing.
-- **Utility**: you can use godemon's file-watching capabilities in various ways, not just running a command on every change.
+- **Utility**: you can use godemon's file-watching capabilities in various ways, beyond just running a command on every change.
 You can use it to stream the raw filesystem change events that it observes, to be consumed and processed by other programs, or to block a script until some filesystem-related condition becomes true (e.g. file exists).
+You can also use it as a Go library, to integrate file watching capabilities into your Go library.

 ## Status